Skip to content

 The Seaboard System: A temporary railroad with a big job

-The creation of the Seaboard System was part of a larger plan for rail consolidation.
+The creation of the Seaboard System (SBD) was part of a larger plan for rail consolidation.
 On November 1, 1980, Seaboard Coast Line Industries merged with the Chessie System, forming a new holding company: CSX Corporation.
 The Family Lines system needed to be formally merged into a single entity before the final unification with the Chessie roads could take place.

 On December 29, 1982, this consolidation was realized with the official merger of the Family Lines railroads to create the Seaboard System Railroad.
 The new railroad, which operated across the central and southeastern US, immediately began its work of absorbing smaller lines under its umbrella, a process that continued over the next four years.

-Successes and challenges of the Seaboard System
+Successes and challenges

 The Seaboard System’s brief but impactful history was defined by its role in streamlining and modernizing the former Family Lines network.